simonmichael/hledger_site/src/accounting.md

 But descriptions are irregular, and as you can see we missed the $5 purchase on the following day.

-Instead, the major "top-level" accounts above are subdivided into subaccounts which can be used in transactions, thereby categorising them in a more structured way.
+Instead, bookkeepers usually subdivide the top-level accounts into subaccounts, subsubaccounts, etc. which can be used in transactions to record more specific categories.
-If needed, these subaccounts can be subdivided further.
+This forms a hierarchy or tree of accounts, called the Chart of Accounts.
-This tree of accounts is called the Chart of Accounts.
 Here's a simple example where `assets`, `revenue` and `expenses` each have a few subaccounts:

 ```
 assets